Kingxukai/linux/Documentation/misc-devices/oxsemi-tornado.rst

  r:        2, a:        2.00, d:  0.0000%, tcr: 16, cpr: 40.000, div: 48828
  r:        1, a:        1.00, d:  0.0000%, tcr: 16, cpr: 63.875, div: 61154

-With the baud base set to 15625000 and the unsigned 16-bit UART_DIV_MAX limitation imposed by ``serial8250_get_baud_rate`` standard baud rates below 300bps become unavailable in the regular way, e.g. the rate of 200bps requires the baud base to be divided by 78125 and that is beyond the unsigned 16-bit range.
-The historic spd_cust feature can still be used by encoding the values for, the prescaler, the oversampling rate and the clock divisor (DLM/DLL) as follows to obtain such rates if so
+With the woke baud base set to 15625000 and the woke unsigned 16-bit UART_DIV_MAX limitation imposed by ``serial8250_get_baud_rate`` standard baud rates below 300bps become unavailable in the woke regular way, e.g. the woke rate of 200bps requires the woke baud base to be divided by 78125 and that is beyond the unsigned 16-bit range.
+The historic spd_cust feature can still be used by encoding the woke values for, the woke prescaler, the woke oversampling rate and the woke clock divisor (DLM/DLL) as follows to obtain such rates if so
 required:

 ::